-Sir Allan MacNab (smiling).-" Well, then, if the Queen's Government intend now to make him Her Majesty's Commissioner of Crown Lands, and an Executive Councillor, you will of course return the money?"
+Sir Allan McNab (smiling).-"Well, then, if the queen's government intend now to make him her majesty's Commissioner of Crown Lands, and an Executive Counselor, you will, of course, return the money?"

-Mr. Simpson.-" Oh, no; I have spent that!"
+Mr. Simpson.-"Oh, no; I have spent that!"

-Sir Allan MacNab (addressing himself to the Speaker).-"I beg pardon, Sir, for the interruption; but I thought these curious facts might as well come from the Honourable Member (bowing to him) as the best authority."
-(Sir Allan MacNab then sat down amidst roars of laughter.)
+Sir Allan McNab (addressing himself to the speaker).

+"I beg pardon, sir, for the interruption; but I thought these curious facts might as well come from the honorable member (bowing to him) as the best authority."
+(Sir Allan McNab then sat down amid roars of laughter.)
 And yet how truly may it be said-

-"Quis talia fando Temperet a lachrymis?"
+" Quis talia fando Temperet a lachrymis?"

-After the melancholy fact of Her Majesty's

-Conservative Government having offered in the name of the Queen one of the most honourable and important appointments in the gift of the Crown to a person for whose apprehension as a traitor Lord John Russell's much abused "Whig-Radical Government" had honestly offered and had paid five hundred pounds sterling, it would be tedious as well as needless to detail other instances of this unnatural policy.
-Suffice it therefore to say, that in the Lower Province as well as in the Upper, every rebel, in proportion to his guilt, was promoted by the Conservative Government to offices of emolument, trust, or honour.
-That the magistrates in particular were apparently selected from the Jail Calendar: indeed, so recklessly and impetuously was this policy pursued, that it is said one poor inoffensive, inefficient, senseless man was named as a magistrate who had no strength to perform the duty, having only a few weeks ago been actually hanged as a rebel!
+After the melancholy fact of her majesty's Conservative government having offered, in the name of the queen, one of the most honorable and important appointments in the gift of the crown, to a person, for whose apprehension as a traitor, Lord John Russell's much-abused "Whig-Radical government" had honestly offered and had paid £500 sterling, it would be tedious as well as needless to detail other instances of this unnatural policy.
+Suffice it, therefore, to say, that in the Lower Province as well as in the Upper, every rebel, in proportion to his guilt, was promoted by the Conservative government to offices of emolument, trust, or honor.
+That the magistrates, in particular, were apparently selected from the Jail Calendar: indeed, so recklessly and impetuously was this policy pursued, that it is said one poor, inoffensive, inefficient, senseless man was named as a magistrate who had no strength to perform the duty, having only a few weeks ago been actually hanged as a rebel!

-Besides these appointments, the Queen was advised by her Conservative Minister to pardon and bring back to Canada almost every absconded traitor who, like Monsieur Papineau, had distinguished himself by insulting Her Majesty's representative, and who by mischievous representations had encouraged his deluded followers to rebel.
+Beside these appointments, the queen was advised, by her Conservative minister, to pardon and bring back to Canada, almost every absconded traitor, who, like Monsieur Papineau, had distinguished himself by insulting her majesty's representative, and who, by mischievous representations, had encouraged his deluded followers to rebel.

-By the system thus detailed, the rebel party were scientifically fortified from all reasonable apprehensions, and the law was divested of all its terrors; for not only in the Council of the Governor-General were their leaders invested with power to protect them, but in Her Majesty's Courts of Justice, in Upper as well as in Lower Canada, besides the Judges I have named, there appeared, as standing counsel, purposely retained by the Crown to defend them, Her Majesty's Attorneys and Solicitors General, who, having themselves either openly instigated the late rebellion, or been arrested for high treason for having been engaged in it, were peculiarly competent to plead for those who from over zeal might hereafter be induced to commit similar indiscretions.
+By the system thus detailed, the rebel party were scientifically fortified from all reasonable apprehensions, and the law was divested of all its terrors; for not only in the council of the governor-general were their leaders invested with power to protect them, but in her majesty's Courts of Justice, in Upper as well as in Lower Canada, beside the judges I have named, there appeared, as standing counsel, purposely retained by the crown to defend them, her majesty's attorneys and solicitors-general, who, having themselves either openly instigated the late rebellion, or been arrested for high treason for having been engaged in it, were peculiarly competent to plead for those who from overzeal might hereafter be induced to commit similar indiscretions.

-There remained, however, one deserving individual whom the Whig Government had contemptuously overlooked, and whom it consequently became the duty of the Conservative Government in England to promote.
+There remained, however, one deserving individual whom the Whig government had contemptuously overlooked, and whom it consequently became the duty of the Conservative government in England to promote.

-On the 11th of Nov.
-1835, Mr. Speaker Papineau laid before the House of Assembly, by whose order it was printed, a letter of advice, dated London, 30th May, 1835, from a Mr. Roebuck, a member of the British House of Commons, of which the following is an extract:-
+On the 11th of Nov., 1835, Mr. Speaker Papineau laid before the House of Assembly, by whose order it was printed, a letter of advice, dated London, 30th May, 1835, from a Mr. Roebuck, a member of the British House of Commons, of which the following is an extract:-